thanhbao0390/devops-capstone/README.md

 * [Result](#result)

 ## General info
 CI/CD pipeline for deploying and linting a microservices application NGINX using Rolling Deployment.
 Pipeline will containerize application and push the docker image to the Docker Hub.
-After that it will create the AWS network infrastructure required to deploy the applicion, AWS EKS Cluster & Nodes and it will deploy application to the EKS Cluster.
+After that it will create the AWS network infrastructure required to deploy the application.

 ## Folder structure
 * nginx-hello : Source Files
-* iaac : Infrastructure as a code - Deployment Files
-* .circleci : Configuration File for CircleCI & Kubernetes deployment and service files
+* .circleci : Configuration File for CircleCI

 ## Tools
 Project is created with: